LegendEvent/darktrace-sdk/README.md

 ---

 ## ⚠️ Known Issues

-### Advanced Search POST Requests
-POST requests to the Advanced Search API (`/advancedsearch/api/search`) are currently not working due to unresolved authentication signature calculation issues.
-The Darktrace API documentation specifies that POST parameters should be included in the signature calculation as query string parameters, but multiple implementation attempts following the official documentation have resulted in "API SIGNATURE ERROR" responses.

-**Workaround**: Use GET requests for Advanced Search queries, which work correctly and support all the same functionality.
-The SDK automatically defaults to GET requests for the Advanced Search module.

-**Status**: Tracked as [issue #1](https://github.com/LegendEvent/darktrace-sdk/issues/1).
-GET requests remain fully functional for all use cases.

 ### /devicesummary Endpoint Returns HTTP 500
 The `/devicesummary` endpoint may return a `500 Internal Server Error` when accessed with API tokens, even though it works in the browser or with session/cookie authentication.
 This is a known limitation of the Darktrace API backend and not a bug in the SDK or your code.